neuro4ml/neuro4ml.github.io/Week_2/1-Synapses1.md

 * Glutamate - the main excitatory neurotransmitter in vertebrate nervous systems.
 * GABA - the main inhibitory neurotransmitter.
-* Dopamine - often thought of as a pleasure signal, but it's probably best described as a signaling valence.
+* Dopamine - often thought of as a pleasure signal, but it's probably best described as a signalling valence.

 Individual neurons tend to contain and release multiple transmitters.
 For example, a single neuron may use both GABA and Dopamine.
 Though in general, neurons release the same set of transmitters at all of their synapses.
 This is known as **Dale's principle**.